 Fig. 1: Code Editor

-On the right hand side of the page, between the Instructions and CML fields, is the ‘CML Reference’ button.
-Use this button to view all CML form elements and insert an example form element into your CML wherever you have your cursor.
+- On the right-hand side of the page between the Instructions and CML fields, is the ‘CML Reference’ button.
+You can use this button to view all CML form elements and insert an example form element into your CML wherever you have your cursor.

 - Next to the CML Reference button is the ‘Insert Data’ button.
 Use this button to quickly see the column headers of your source data and insert liquid variables into your CML.